 Designed for teachers and youth program leaders, PRNSA's Wild in the Wilderness Environmental Education & Natural History Intensive for Teachers provides 20 hours of natural history, environmental education, and program planning.
 The course is led by a team of dynamic naturalists and educators who employ hands-on, field-based learning experiences designed to engage and stimulate learners.
 Topics include animal tracking, native plant identification and uses, stream ecology, environmental education activities, nighthikes and campfire programs, integrating environmental education across the curriculum, and program planning.
 The program is compatible with the California State Science Framework.

 In addition, PRNSA works in partnership with other organizations to offer special programs.
 In 2013, we collaborated with Austin-based Amala Foundation to host the Northern California Global Youth Peace Summit which united 50 youth from 15 countries for a week-long program devoted to cultural exchange, team building, self-acceptance and healing.
 We also host the annual Christmas Bird Count for Kids each January with the National Park Service and Sonoma Birding.
 This free family event encourages healthy outdoor recreation, stewardship and environmental education.

 Young Stewards Youth Scholarship Fund

 PRNSA believes that every child should have access to high quality environmental and field science education programs and recreational experiences on publicly-held wild lands.
 In 2009, we founded the Young Stewards Youth Scholarship Fund to provide underserved youth with access to residential environmental, science and wilderness education programs within Point Reyes National Seashore.
-Since establishing this program, PRNSA has raised nearly $600,000 in dedicated funds to support programs for more than 4,000 youth.
+Since establishing this program, PRNSA has raised more than $600,000 in dedicated funds to support programs for 5,000 youth.

 Environmental Education - Adult